zanussbaum/pluribus/pluribus/cfr/README.md

 `vanilla_cfr`
 ---
 [Vanilla CFR](http://modelai.gettysburg.edu/2013/cfr/cfr.pdf) (section 3) uses the regret matchin algorithm to calculate an average strategy that *can* converge to a Nash Equilibrium in some scenarios (guaranteed for 2 player games).
-This implementation of CFR is for 2 and 3 player Kuhn poker where the only actions are P (pass) or B (bet).
+This implementation of CFR is for 2 and 3 player Kuhn poker.
+Currently, the 2 action converges for the 3 player Kuhn poker, but the 4 action implementation does not whether it's a bug, lack of guarantee of convergence, or 'magic' (but most likely a bug).

 `mccfr`
 ---